 Fortune 500 CISOs and critical infrastructure VPs don't buy IR-OS for novelty.
 They buy it because the drudgery at enterprise scale is ten times worse — and so are the consequences.

-Transparent starting price, custom annual contracts.
-Procurement-friendly: published MSA available, standard DPA, SOC 2 Type II report under NDA, security questionnaire pre-answered.
+Procurement-friendly.
+Published MSA, standard DPA, SOC 2 Type II report under NDA, pre-answered security questionnaire.
+30-day pilot for qualified organizations.
 No 6-month sales dance.

 During onboarding, you provide IR-OS with your historical tabletops, after-action reviews, incident records, and any other IR documentation you want the AI to learn from.
 We ingest it into a pgvector-backed private corpus scoped to your tenant only.
 Every AI suggestion in your environment retrieves from your private corpus first, then the public IR Brain (NIST, ISO 27035, SEC, GDPR, CISA, MITRE) as fallback.
 No model training — retrieval augmentation only.
 Your data stays yours, never goes to OpenAI/Anthropic for training, and can be deleted on request.